Applied Research at Jefferson

 This playbook is meant as a guide to lead researches at Jefferson University through the administrative processes of on-campus research.
 This playbook outlines necessary steps and services available to make a wide variety of projects ranging a weekend sprint project to a year of deep study possible here at Jefferson.

 This playbook has been divided into four stages of the project lifecycle: initiation, planning, execution, and close out.
-Please consult the Office of Applied Research at AppliedResearchOffice@philau.edu for immediate questions or concerns.
-You may also access additional information in our MyJeffHub community, Applied Research
+Please consult the Office of Research and Scholarship, East Falls at appliedresearchoffice@jefferson.edu for immediate questions or concerns.

-Various resources are available for faculty including the Applied Research Office, RACE representatives on campus, and Hanover prospect reports.
+Various resources are available for faculty including the Office of Research and Scholarship, East Falls, RACE representatives on campus, and Hanover prospect reports.

 Faculty Seed Grant